Taxshila Model

 Unlocking Human Potential with the Taxshila Model School System

-Let the students use motor knowledge to make smart brainpage in the classroom from book to brain direct learning transfer.
-The cyclozeid of knowledge transfer is rehearsed in the classroom to produce high speed zeidstream in the working mechanism of student’s brain circuits.
+Let the pre-trained learners use motor knowledge to make smart brainpage in the classroom from book to brain direct learning transfer.
+The cyclozeid of knowledge transfer is rehearsed in the classroom to produce high speed zeidstream in the working mechanism of learner's brain circuits.

 Neuroscience of Taxshila Model School System